Exporting to the EU – A guide for Canadian business

 Table of contents

 Chapter 7: Intellectual property

-Intellectual property rights are territorial; registration of intellectual property in Canada provides no protection in Europe.
-If you are considering exporting to the EU, it is recommended that you secure professional advice to protect intellectual-property rights.
-See the guide on Intellectual Property for Exporting Businesses on the website of the Canadian Intellectual Property Office (CIPO).
-CIPO manages a list of registered IP agents for patents and trademarks in Canada.
-Many of them have associate firms in Europe.
+Intellectual property rights are territorial: registration of intellectual property in Canada provides no protection in Europe.
+If you are considering exporting to the EU, you should seek professional advice to protect your intellectual-property rights.

-The Canadian Trade Commissioner Service can also provide a list of qualified IP professionals.
+- Contact the Canadian Trade Commissioner Service for the names of qualified IP professionals

 Inventions can be protected in Europe either through:

 - National patent filings, granted by National Patent Offices